How to Politely Ask Clients For an Upfront Deposit (With Examples)

 This is especially handy when it comes to long-term projects or jobs that experience delays.

-When you have dependable cash flow, you can cover your bills, plan a budget, and access funds to cover unexpected costs, like repairs.
+When you have dependable cash flow, you can cover your bills, plan your small business budget, and access funds to cover unexpected costs, like repairs.

 2. Deposits reduce non-payments